MaelDieudonne/MLOps/README.md

 Some usefull commands in the Kubernetes environment:
 - To check running pods: `kubectl get pods`
-- To remove the deployment: `kubectl delete deployment <deployment-name>` (removing the pod alone is useless as it keeps restarting)
+- To remove the deployment: `kubectl delete deployment movie-reviews-api-deployment movie-reviews-dashboard-deployment movie-reviews-tracker-deployment && kubectl delete ingress movie-reviews-ingress` (removing the pod alone is useless as it keeps restarting)
 - To release the domain name: `kubectl get ingress` / `kubectl delete ingress <ingress-name>`
 - To inspect secrets: `kubectl get secret` / `kubectl get secret <secret-name> -o yaml` / `kubectl delete secret <secret-name>`
 - To access the pod console: `kubectl exec -it <pod-name> -- /bin/sh` (then e.g. `pytest` to run tests)